pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

   CMD node server.js
 ```

-3. Build the Docker image
+3. Build the "Docker Container image" (docker build)
 ```
 $ docker build -t mynode:v1.0 .
 ```

-4. Run the image and test it locally
+4. Run the "Docker Container image" (docker run) and test it locally.
+The "docker run" command first creates a writeable container layer over the specified image and then starts it using the specified command.
+Remember that "Docker Container images" become containers at runtime.

 ```
 $ docker run --rm -d -p 8080:8080 --name mynode-sample  mynode:v1.0
 ```

-  For a quick test of the container running locally on your machine, In your browser, access http://localhost:8080.
+  For a quick test of the container running locally on your machine, in your browser, access http://localhost:8080.

 5. Stop the locally running container